-The applicant identified no wells within the one half mile AOR.
-The nearest well to the PTU-DW1 disposal location is over one-half miles away.
-Therefore, no corrective action is required to prevent injected fluids from moving above the confining zone.
+The applicant has identified no wells within the 1⁄4 mile Area of Review (AOR) that require corrective action in order to prevent fluids resulting from injection from moving above the confining zone.
 If the applicant later discovers that a well or wells within the AOR require(s) corrective action to prevent fluid movement, then the applicant shall inform EPA upon such discovery and provide a corrective action plan for EPA Director or authorized representative review and approval.
 If EPA or the Permittee discovers that fluids have moved above the upper confining zone along a wellbore within the AOR, then injection shall cease until the fluid movement problem can be diagnosed and corrected.